haihoang20/hodl-wallet/README.md

 ### Requirements
 * node
 * yarn
-* an iOS or Android device on the same local network as your computer
+* An iOS or Android device on the same local network as your computer
-* The Expo(https://github.com/expo/expo) App installed onto your iOS or Android device
+* The Expo (https://github.com/expo/expo) App installed onto your iOS or Android device

 ### Local Development